mpv-player/mpv/DOCS/man/en/input.rst

     See ``--vf`` and the ``vf`` command.

 ``options/<name>`` (RW)
     Read-only access to value of option ``--<name>``.
-If the player is in idle mode, the option can be changed by writing to this property.
+Most options can be changed at runtime by writing to this property.
+Note that many options require reloading the file for changes to take effect.
+If there is an equivalent property, prefer setting the property instead.

 Property Expansion
 ------------------